dotnet/csharplang/proposals/list-patterns.md

 This set of rules is derived from the [***range indexer pattern***](https://github.com/dotnet/csharplang/blob/master/proposals/csharp-8.0/ranges.md#implicit-index-support) but relaxed to ignore optional or `params` parameters, if any.

 > **Open question**: We should define the exact binding rules for any of these members and decide if we want to diverge from the range spec.
+> **Open question**: Should extension methods play a role in sliceability?

 #### Semantics on enumerable type